 Ever wondered how to host a swap meet?
 It’s a great way to get new stuff and declutter your house.
+It promotes goodwill and neighborly relationships.

 A couple of weeks ago I hosted a swap meet.